plotly/documentation/_posts/plotly_js/2016-01-26-modularization.md

 This solution is most common in the node.js world, but for a large client-side library is less-than-ideal.
 Having the different modules spread across multiple repos increases friction during development.
-For example, how should one write integration tests for module that can't do anything on its own?
+For example, how should one write integration tests for a module that can't do anything on its own?
 One could write up on testing repo requiring multiple modules, but that would often result in several `npm link` and `npm publish` commands.
-For a small team of maintainer like ours, this solution was quickly discarded.
+For a small team of maintainers like ours, this solution was quickly discarded.

 **Pros:**